ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-responsive.md

 ## Demo

 Observe the responsive image in the demo.
-You can also add another one with the CKBox toolbar button {@icon @ckeditor/ckeditor5-ckbox/theme/icons/browse-files.svg}.
-Change the demo viewport and observe how the editor automatically serves the size-adjusted image.
-Resize your browser window to change the editor viewport and see the service feed the right optimized image.
+You can also add another one with the CKBox toolbar button {@icon @ckeditor/ckeditor5-core/theme/icons/browse-files.svg}.
+Resize your browser window to change the editor viewport and observe how the editor automatically serves the size-adjusted, optimized image.

 {@snippet features/image-responsive}

 <info-box info>
 	This demo only presents a limited set of features.
 Visit the {@link examples/builds/full-featured-editor feature-rich editor example} to see more in action.
 </info-box>

 ## Why responsive images?